-IV.
+VI.
 Willful Violations.

-AS 18.60.095(a) provides that an employer may be assessed a civil penalty of not more than \$70,000 for each willful violation, but not less than \$5,000 for each willful violation.
-See Minimum Penalties at Paragraph I.C. of this chapter.
+An employer may be assessed a civil penalty of not more than the maximum listed in Table S-1 of the Penalties Supplement for each willful violation.
+See Minimum Penalties at Paragraph II.C. of this chapter.

 - 1. Each willful violation shall be classified as serious or other-than-serious. - 2.
-There shall be no reduction for good faith.

-3. In no case shall the proposed penalty for a willful violation (serious or other-thanserious) after reductions be less than \$5,000.
+There shall be no reduction for good faith. - 3.
+In no case shall the proposed penalty for a willful violation (serious or other-thanserious) after reductions be less than the minimum in Table S-1 of the Penalties Supplement.